rangamboa/note-taker-app/README.md

 ## Usage

-Use ``node .\index.js`` to launch this application.
-Once fully functional, it will launch a webpage that will give you the option to enter notes on a separate page, to be saved and later retrieved if desired.
+Once fully functional, it will launch a [webpage](https://rangamboa.github.io/note-taker-app/) that will give you the option to enter notes on a separate page, to be saved and later retrieved if desired.
+This app has also been deployed to [Heroku](https://rg-note-taker.herokuapp.com/).

 ## Contribution